 MacSysAdmin: October 2–5, 2018

-The premier event for Mac and iOS system administrators in Europe, MacSysAdmin will take place once again in Göteborg, Sweden.
+The premier event for Mac and iOS system administrators in Europe, MacSysAdmin takes place in Göteborg, Sweden.
 Talks are aimed at system administrators in enterprises, schools, and institutions, along with technical consultants, consulting firms, and distributors.
 All sessions are held in English.

 Speakers include Andrew Seago, Armin Briegel, Ben Toms, Charles Edge, Ed Marczak, Greg Neagle, Joel Rennich, Laura Roesler, Rich Trouton, Sal Soghoian, Tim Standing, and other well-known names in the Apple sysadmin world.

 CMD-D: Down-Home Scripting Boot Camp: October 15–17, 2018